mono/CocosSharp/ReleaseNotes/RendererPipeline.md

 ![SpriteBatch scene breaking](https://raw.githubusercontent.com/mono/CocosSharp/develop/ReleaseNotes/RendererPipelineNotesContent/SpriteBatchSceneBreaking.png "SpriteBatch scene breaking")

 The problem is that because the grouped sprites will all be drawn together, we have now broken the ordering of the scene-graph.
-Ultimately <code>CCSpriteBatchNode</code> is not in and of itself truly a renderable object and has no place being part of scene-graph.
+Ultimately <code>CCSpriteBatchNode</code> is not in and of itself truly a renderable object and has no place being part of the scene-graph.

 * No support for sorting by depth.
-Virtually all sprites will contain some amount of transparency and so correct ordering when using depth-testing is critically important to avoid any rendering artefacts as seen in the example below
+Virtually all sprites will contain some amount of transparency and so correct ordering when using depth-testing is critically important to avoid any rendering artefacts (see the upcoming "Depth testing and changes to z-ordering" section for an example of this).

 * Clunky code under the hood.
 Supporting <code>CCSpriteBatchNode</code> made the code-base, particularly, <code>CCSprite</code>, quite clumsy as it had to support this dual role of being in charge of its own rendering or potentially delegating that responsibility to its parent <code>CCSpriteBatchNode</code>.